wacncontent/CustomizeTool/output/articles/mobile-services/mobile-services-android-get-started-data.md

 </div>

 <p>This tutorial helps you understand in more detail how Azure Mobile Services can store and retrieve data from an Android app.
 So it walks you through many of the steps that are already completed for you in the Mobile Services quickstart tutorial.
-If this is your first experience with Mobile Services, consider first completing the tutorial <a href="/en-us/develop/mobile/tutorials/get-started-android">Get started with Mobile Services</a>.</p>
+If this is your first experience with Mobile Services, consider first completing the tutorial <a href="/develop/mobile/tutorials/get-started-android">Get started with Mobile Services</a>.</p>

 ## Prerequisites

 To complete this tutorial, you need the following:

 - an Azure account.
-If you don't have an account, you can create a free trial account in just a couple of minutes.
-For details, see <a href="http://www.windowsazure.com/en-us/pricing/free-trial/?WT.mc_id=AED8DE357" target="_blank">Azure Free Trial</a>.
+If you don't have an account, you can create a trial account in just a couple of minutes.
+For details, see <a href="/pricing/1rmb-trial/?WT.mc_id=AED8DE357" target="_blank">Azure Trial</a>.

 - the [Azure Mobile Services Android SDK];